 Formation of the network of V4 think-tanks was one of the priorities of the Czech Presidency in the Visegrad Group of 2011–2012.
 This idea reflected the long-term interest and willingness of Central European think-tanks to enhance their cooperation within the Visegrad Group and to deepen its cohesion.
 Think Visegrad was established in 2012 by eight V4 research centers and institutes, and is funded by the International Visegrad Fund.

-The founding members of the V4 Think Tank platform are the following institutes (in alphabetical order):
+The members of the V4 Think Tank platform are the following institutes (in alphabetical order):

 Think Visegrad aims to prepare extensive and detailed long-term analyses focusing on the most important priorities of the Visegrad Group, as well as short-term analyses reflecting the most current and urgent topics.